 Audio Lessons are one of Duolingo’s newest and most intriguing features, focussing specifically on improving your conversation skills.

-This is something I’ve been really excited about ever since it was announced at DuoCon back in September.
-Speaking is something I’ve always struggled with in language learning and I know it can be tricky for others as well.
+They dropped back in March 2021 exclusively for French learners on IOS.
+I remember being really pumped to try them out, as speaking is something I’ve always struggled with in language learning and I know it can be tricky for others as well.

-So in this article, we’ll take a closer look at what Audio Lessons are, how they work, which languages currently have them, and some of my initial impressions.
+In this article, we’ll take a closer look at what Audio Lessons are, how they work, which languages currently have them, and what I currently think about them.

 What are Audio Lessons?